- Home

 If you have localised cancer, TURP may be used before radiation therapy to relieve symptoms of urinary blockage.
 TURP is also used to treat benign prostate hyperplasia.

 You will be given a general or spinal anaesthetic.
-A thin tube-like instrument is passed through the opening of the penis and up the urethra to remove the blockage.
+A narrow tube-like instrument is passed through the opening of the penis and up the urethra to remove the blockage.
 The surgery takes about an hour, and you will usually stay in hospital for a couple of days.
 Side effects may include blood in urine or problems urinating for a few days.

 Bone therapies